Bud Boeringer

-Arthur "Bud" Boeringer (November 13, 1903 – February 11, 1980) was an American football center at the University of Notre Dame.
-He was a consensus All-American in 1926.
+Arthur Benjamin "Bud" Boeringer (November 13, 1903 – February 11, 1980) was an American football center at the University of Notre Dame.
+Minnesota native Boeringer was a consensus All-American in 1926.
 After college, he coached both football and hockey at the collegiate level including being a head coach of the University of Detroit and Cornell University ice hockey teams.

 Playing career

 Boeringer played for the Notre Dame Fighting Irish football team at the University Notre Dame under coach Knute Rockne during the 1925 and 1926 seasons.
 In 1926, as a 6-foot, 1-inch, 189-pound center, he was recognized as a consensus first-team All-American, having received first-team honors from several publications and organizations including the Associated Press (AP), and Collier's Weekly (Grantland Rice).
 In 1928 after Boeringer left Notre Dame, he became entangled in a war of words between his coach Knute Rockne and University of Michigan coach Fielding Yost over player eligibility.
 Yost claimed that Boeringer played several seasons of football at St. Thomas College in Minnesota before coming to Notre Dame.

 While at Notre Dame Boeringer also played on the varsity hockey team.
 He played defenseman for 17 games on the varsity squad from 1924 to 1927.